Esri/workforce-scripts/README.md

 # Workforce Scripts
-A set of python scripts to help administer Workforce
+A set of python scripts to help administer Workforce projects and services

 Supports Python 2.7+ and Python 3.4+